winks/f5n.org/content/blog/2023/bikepacking-d11.md

 date = 2023-06-26T16:15:23Z
 +++

-I'd long planned to do a multi day bikepacking tour and these last few days in my June vacation it finally happened.
+I'd long planned to do a multi day bikepacking
+ [see footnote at the end] tour and these last few days in my June vacation it finally happened.
 Planning wasn't so great, but it all worked out in the end.